 But I've also found that my 20-something-year-old students can be fairly insensitive to dialectal differences coming from me.
 I recently asked them to read a draft chapter of a textbook I'm writing, and to let me know if they came across any examples that didn't work for British English.
 Many of them pointed out American spellings--even though I'd explicitly told them not to.
 (Instruction-following is a skill that's unevenly acquired among my students!)
 Only one out of about thirty students noticed a glaring Americanism that was repeated several times in the chapter: the use of pickle as a count noun.

 In the US a pickle is a cucumber that's been pickled, but in the UK such things are called dill cucumbers or, if they're not dill, pickled cucumbers.
 If you are American and like dill pickles, don't bother buying English ones, even if the bottle says kosher dills.
 They are all made with sugar and taste more like what I would call sweet pickles than like a good deli pickle.
 Some specialty shops sell decent, non-sweet ones imported from Poland.
+(See this more recent post for more on the meaning of cucumber.)

 In the UK, pickle, also known as sweet pickle, is a condiment made of chopped vegetables and fruits pickled in vinegar and sugar or other sweet ingredient.
 Click here for a recipe for pumpkin pickle.